Elias Díaz Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.5 K/9, which ranks 20th in the league.
+- The 8.4 strikeouts per nine innings compiled by the Mariners pitching staff ranks 20th in MLB.

-- The Mariners allow the second-fewest home runs in baseball (nine total, 0.7 per game).
+- The Mariners surrender the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Mariners will look to Gonzales (1-0) in his third start this season.
+- Kirby (0-1) takes the mound for the Mariners to make his third start this season.

-- His most recent time out came on Saturday against the Cleveland Guardians, when the lefty went 5 2/3 innings, surrendering one earned run while allowing six hits.
+- The righty last appeared on Sunday against the Cleveland Guardians, when he threw six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.